IvIePhisto/ECoXiPy/README.md

 *   *Changed:* Renamed module `ecoxipy.element_output` to
-    `ecoxipy.pyxom_output` and moved the XML representation classes to their own module `ecoxipy.pyxom` naming them *PyXOM* - **Pythonic XML Object Model**.
-DOM creation was also removed from those classes.
+    `ecoxipy.pyxom_output` and moved the XML representation classes to their own module `ecoxipy.pyxom` naming them *PyXOM* - **Pythonic XML Object Model** as well as adding new functionality.
+DOM creation was removed from those classes.
 *   *Changed:* All XML data is internally handled as Unicode, a `ecoxipy.MarkupBuilder` instance converts byte strings from an encoding given on creation (defaults to UTF-8).